SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/ImageMaker/SimplePolyImageMaker/README.md

    4. [GenomeMutationBackground](#genomemutationbackground): Implements Mutation.
    5. [GenomeMutationPolygonOrder](#genomemutationpolygonorder): Implements Mutation.
    6. [GenomeMutationRemoveChromosome](#genomemutationremovechromosome): Implements Mutation.
 9. [RunPolyImageOptimization](#runpolyimageoptimization): This is the main class.
-Here we instantiate our ChessGA Object with all his components.
+Here we instantiate our CustomGeneticAlgorithm Object with all his components.

 ### [CustomGeneticAlgorithm](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/ImageMaker/SimplePolyImageMaker/CustomGeneticAlgorithm.java):
 This class implements GeneticAlgorithm, which by extension makes it an Optimizer instance.
 In other words this class